 The traditional industries in Sheffield such as iron, steel and cutlery declined in the 20th century.
 (Although there is still an important industry making surgical instruments).
 As in other cities there was a shift away from employment in manufacturing industries to jobs in service industries.
 Sheffield Museum of Popular Music opened in 1991.
 The Sheffield Supertram began operating in 1994.
 Sheffield City Airport opened in 1997.

 SHEFFIELD IN THE 21st CENTURY

 In the 21st century Sheffield is thriving and it is growing rapidly.
 Millennium Galleries opened in 2001 and the National Ice Centre opened in 2003.
 Also in 2003 the Winter Garden opened.
-Millennium Square in Sheffield opened in 2006.
-Today the population of Sheffield is 547,000.
+Millennium Square opened in 2006.
+In 2020 the population of Sheffield was 584,000.

 A timeline of Sheffield

 A brief history of Rotherham

 A brief history of Bradford